lupyuen/lupyuen.github.io/src/openocd.md

 1.  __Only JTAG__: We'll use the default JTAG Port.
 No remapping needed.

-    (And we get free disco lights during JTAG flashing and debugging)
+    (And we get free disco lights during JTAG loading and debugging)

 1.  __Both LED and JTAG__: This gets tricky.